1st Horse (Skinner's Horse): Early history

-After its formation in 1803, the regiment was involved in a number of the campaigns on the Asian sub-continent, notably the Siege of Bharatpur, the First Afghan War, the Second Afghan War, the First Sikh War and the Second Sikh War.
+After its formation in 1803, the regiment was involved in a number of the campaigns on the Indian subcontinent, notably the Siege of Bharatpur, the First Afghan War, the Second Afghan War, the First Sikh War and the Second Sikh War.
 In 1842, a detachment of the regiment lost 108 men out of 180 engaged in a clash at Kandahar.
 The 1st Skinner's Horse remained loyal during the Indian Mutiny of 1857, seeing service in the Ravi River district and distinguishing itself at Chichawatni.

 It was the first Indian Army regiment sent overseas during the Boxer Rebellion and participated in the Battle of Peking.
 During this campaign the regiment clashed with Tartar cavalry and served alongside United States units – the first occasion where British Indian and US troops served together.

 World War I

-The 1st regiment remained throughout the war in the North-West Frontier.
-The 3rd regiment was at Meerut when the First World War broke out.
+The 1st regiment remained at the North-West Frontier of British India throughout the war.
+The 3rd regiment had been stationed in Meerut when the war broke out.
 The regiment was a part of the 7th (Meerut) Cavalry Brigade, 2nd Indian Cavalry Division.
 The brigade received orders to mobilise on 24 October 1914.
 It sailed from Bombay and reached Marseilles port in France by 15 December 1914.

 The regiment was in France till August 1916.
 It saw extensive action in many parts of France.
 It was awarded the battle honours France and Flanders for its fine performance.
 It was sent to Mesopotamia as a part of the 7th Meerut Cavalry Brigade Headquarters.
 The regiment was then ordered back to India where it concentrated in Rawalpindi in August 1916 for operations in Afghanistan.
 A detachment of the regiment was tasked to guard the post at Gumboz and held against the attack by the Marris on 17 February 1918.